Powerlearnproject/se-day1-assignment-Emmaculate-oduor/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

 1. Planning
-This phase involves defining the project's objectives, scope, resources, and timeline.
+-This phase involves defining the project's objectives, scope, resources, and timeline.
 It helps identify what the software needs to achieve and lays out the roadmap for the development process.

-2. Requirements Analysis
+3. Requirements Analysis
-During this phase, the team gathers and analyzes the specific needs and requirements from stakeholders.
+-During this phase, the team gathers and analyzes the specific needs and requirements from stakeholders.
 This includes functional requirements (what the software should do) and non-functional requirements (performance, security, etc.).

-3. Design
+5. Design
-The design phase focuses on creating the architecture and design of the software.
+-The design phase focuses on creating the architecture and design of the software.
 This includes defining the software's overall structure, user interface, data models, and any necessary algorithms.
 The design serves as a blueprint for the implementation phase.

-4. Implementation (Coding)
+7. Implementation (Coding)
-In this phase, developers write the actual code based on the design specifications.
+-In this phase, developers write the actual code based on the design specifications.
 This is where the software is built, with programmers using various programming languages and tools to create the application's features and functionality.

-5. Testing
+9. Testing
-Testing is a critical phase where the software is evaluated to ensure it works correctly and meets the specified requirements.
+-Testing is a critical phase where the software is evaluated to ensure it works correctly and meets the specified requirements.
 This includes various types of testing, such as unit testing, integration testing, system testing, and user acceptance testing (UAT).

-6. Deployment
+11. Deployment
-Once the software has been thoroughly tested and any issues have been resolved, it is deployed to the production environment.
+-Once the software has been thoroughly tested and any issues have been resolved, it is deployed to the production environment.
 This phase involves installing the software on users' devices or servers and making it available for use.

-7. Maintenance
+13. Maintenance
-After deployment, the software enters the maintenance phase.
+-After deployment, the software enters the maintenance phase.
 This involves monitoring the software for any issues, making updates, and adding new features as needed.
 Maintenance ensures the software remains functional, secure, and up-to-date over time.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall Methodology

 Characteristics:

 Sequential Process: The Waterfall model follows a linear, step-by-step approach where each phase must be completed before moving on to the next.

 Defined Stages: The stages include requirements gathering, design, implementation, testing, deployment, and maintenance.